scatcher/routing-basics/README.md

 Post-Setup
 ---------
-To see your code in the browser using grunt
+To see your code in the browser using gulp

-    grunt serve
+    gulp serve

 Update our dependencies